juspay/hyper-sdk-flutter/README.md

 ## Android Setup

 Add the clientId ext property in root(top) `build.gradle`.
-Depending on the flutter version or the build.gradle format, kindly use either the groovy code snippet or the Kotlin one:

 - Override HyperSDK Version by adding hyperSDKVersion - `Optional`
 - Exclude microSDKs provided with HyperSDK for given clientId by adding excludedMicroSDKs - `Optional`

+Depending on the flutter version or the build.gradle format, kindly use either the below groovy code snippet or the Kotlin one:

+Groovy Format
 ```groovy
 buildscript {
     ....